 Section 4.
 Leave Time

+When 50 employees reached: Eligible employees may take up to two workweeks of unpaid domestic violence leave within any 12-month period.
+Leave is based on a rolling 12-month period, looking back from the date the leave would begin.
+Leave may be taken intermittently (in separate blocks of time) or as reduced schedule leave.

+Leave taken under this policy is unpaid.
+However, employees may substitute accrued and unused PTO for the unpaid leave.
+The substitution of PTO does not extend the leave period, but runs concurrently with it.
+Likewise, domestic and sexual violence leave may run concurrently with any leave available under the federal Family and Medical Leave Act (FMLA).
+This policy does not entitle employees to take unpaid leave that exceeds the amount of unpaid leave time allowed under the FMLA.

-Eligible employees may take up to one workweek of unpaid domestic violence leave within any 12-month period.
+When 20-49 employees reached: Eligible employees may take up to one workweek of unpaid domestic violence leave within any 12-month period.
 Leave is based on a rolling 12-month period, looking back from the date the leave would begin.
 Leave may be taken intermittently (in separate blocks of time) or as reduced schedule leave.

 Leave taken under this policy is unpaid.
 However, employees may substitute accrued and unused PTO for the unpaid leave.
 The substitution of PTO does not extend the leave period, but runs concurrently with it.
 Likewise, domestic and sexual violence leave may run concurrently with any leave available under the federal Family and Medical Leave Act (FMLA).
 This policy does not entitle employees to take unpaid leave that exceeds the amount of unpaid leave time allowed under the FMLA.